microsoft/Azure-Kinect-Samples/body-tracking-samples/sample_unity_bodytracking/README.md

 Go to: https://docs.microsoft.com/en-us/azure/kinect-dk/body-sdk-download and follow the directions to install the sdk for version  1.1.0

+The default location for the SDK is:   C:\Program Files\Azure Kinect Body Tracking SDK

+**You can download the SDK wherever you like but you will then need to update the paths in the MoveLibraryFiles.bat file**

+set BODY_TRACKING_SDK_PATH="YOUR PATH HERE"

 #### 3) Next add these libraries to the Assets/Plugins folder: